 These patriotic little Fourth Of July cupcakes are hiding a surprise inside…

-They are secretly stuffed with blueberries and Vegan Cool Whip!
+They’re secretly stuffed with blueberries and Healthy Whipped Cream!

 One morning last week, my roommate came downstairs, gave me a funny look, and said, “Katie, why are you making patriotic cupcakes in June?”